bestbit7/portfolio/_posts/2019-06-02-IntrotoPython1.md

 isIn((4,3.5), (2,1), (3, 2)) should return True,
 isIn((-1,0), (5,5), (6,0)) should return False,
 isIn((4,1), (2,4), (2.5,4.5)) should return False.

-Test your function with at least 2 different sets of data points in addition to the examples above.

-NOTES:

-If the point being tested is on the side of the rectangle, consider it to be within the rectangle.
-For example, if the rectangle is defined as (1,2), (3,4) and the point is (2,2), the function should return True.
-In this assignment, we assume that the edges of the rectangle are parallel to coordinate axes.
-We also assume that the first parameter does not always represent the left corner of the rectangle and the second parameter is not always the right corner.
-The function should work correctly either way.
-Please note the second test condition above where the first parameter, (4,3.5), represents the top-right corner and the second parameter, (2,1), represents left-bottom corner.

     def isIn(firstCorner=(0,0), secondCorner=(0,0), point=(0,0)):
         # YOUR CODE HERE